TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 >
 > -- The wrapped model file (.py) needs to be placed under the folder: opencompass/opencompass/models.
 >
-> -- The prepared configure file needs be placed under the folder: /opencompass/configs.
+> -- The prepared configuration file needs be placed under the folder: /opencompass/configs.